 New Hampshire Auto Insurance Information

 Drivers choosing to purchase uninsured or underinsured motorist coverage must carry a minimum of $25,000 per person or $50,000 per accident.

-Most drivers should consider purchasing a higher amount of insurance to protect their personal assets in case of
+Most drivers should consider purchasing a higher amount of insurance to protect their personal assets in case of a serious accident.

 While collision and comprehensive insurance are not required, lenders will almost certainly mandate such coverage for leased and financed vehicles.
 Even if you own your car outright, it is wise to purchase collision and comprehensive insurance if you can afford to replace your vehicle if it is totaled in an accident.

 SR-22 Insurance in New Hampshire